Tech-at-DU/ACS-3520-Deep-Learning/Lessons/IntroductiontoKeras.md

 ## Learning Objectives (Competencies)
 By the end of this lesson, students will be able to:
 - What are different Deep Learning Platforms in Python
-- Why we use Keras in DS 2.2
+- Why we use Keras in ACS 3520
 - What is functional and what is sequential API for Keras
 - Apply NN with Keras on iris data